Local VCN Peering Through an Upgraded DRG

 If you use network security groups (NSGs) to implement security rules, notice that you can write security rules for an NSG that specify another NSG as the source or destination of traffic.
 However, the two NSGs must belong to the same VCN.

-Setting up this scenario in the console
+Setting up this scenario in the Console

 Task A: Create a DRG